 Your boat should also be equipped with at least a simple marine first-aid kit and a first-aid manual.
-The marine environment and be well supplied.
+The marine first-aid kit should be designed for the marine environment and be well supplied.
 It should be accessible and each person on board should be aware of its location.
 As supplies are used, replace them promptly.
 Some common drugs and antiseptics may lose their strength or become unstable as they age.
 Ask a medical professional about the supplies you should carry and the safe shelf life of prescription drugs or other medical supplies that may be in your first-aid kit.
 Replace questionably old supplies whether they have been used or not.